kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 Prefetching means downloading data ahead of time in anticipation of its use.
 It creates an illusion that the images are simply available the moment you want to see them – no networking involved.
 It's very effective.
 See <doc:prefetching> to learn more about how to enable it.

 > Important: If you apply processors when displaying final images, make sure to use the same processors for prefetching.
-Otherwise, Nuke will end-up populating the memory cache with the versions of the images you are never going to need for display.
+Otherwise, Nuke will end up populating the memory cache with the versions of the images you are never going to need for display.

 ## Decompression